 Image from www.unh.edu

 One of the easiest ways to become more eco-friendly is to reduce.
 As a society, we consume a record amount of food, material items and resources, with the UK alone producing over 100 million tonnes of waste a year; the equivalent to 100 million small cars worth.

 Fast fashion, cheap goods and mass production mean that it has never been so easy to fill your home and life with stuff that you may never use again.
 Food and goods come in layers of plastic and packaging, none of which can be broken down and will lay in a landfill for generations to come.

 The good news?
 You can help to reduce this by reducing the amount you consume.
 By being more mindful of what you buy, you can help to reduce your carbon footprint.
 Take a moment before you buy something to think about it.

 Is it an impulse buy?
 Do you really need it?
 Do you have something similar?
 Will you still want it in a week?
 Two weeks?

 If buying food, consider buying fruit and veg loose, rather than wrapped in plastic, and make an effort to reduce the amount of plastic you bring into your home.
-Only by reducing demand for plastic can we make a difference, and by reducing the amount you consume, you can reduce the waste you create and at the same time improve your health.
+Only by reducing the demand for plastic can we make a difference, and by reducing the amount you consume, you can reduce the waste you create and, at the same time, improve your health.

 Image from sanjoseca.gov

 In a similar vein, many items have more lives than we give them credit for.
 Reuse, where possible, to reduce waste and environmental impact.
 Clothes can easily be given a new lease of life with a little creativity or used for cleaning rags if they have worn beyond repair.

 Before you instinctively throw anything away, take a moment to consider if there is anywhere else you could use it in your life.
-Charity and second hand shops can also be a hidden treasure trove, allowing you to pass on unwanted items, and pick up bargains without having to create and purchase a brand new object!
+Charity and second-hand shops can also be a hidden treasure trove, allowing you to pass on unwanted items, and pick up bargains without having to create and purchase a brand-new object!

 Use what is already there; you might surprise yourself!
-Try and pick objects which are made from reusable materials; it may take you a few seconds longer but will have beneficial wider impacts.
+Try and pick objects that are made from reusable materials; it may take you a few seconds longer but will have beneficial wider impacts.

 Image from picstopin.com

 Recycling is one of the easiest ways to make your lifestyle more eco-friendly and can have a big impact on the planet.
-Take the UK for example; Two thirds of paper in the UK is recycled; a big deal when you consider that the average UK family throws away 6 trees of paper in their household bin every year.
+Take the UK for example; Two-thirds of paper in the UK is recycled, a big deal when you consider that the average UK family throws away 6 trees of paper in their household bin every year.

 Most local councils will provide recycling facilities for glass, cans and paper, and there will often be local facilities to recycle everything from batteries to electronics, to clothing.

-Taking the time to search for and make use of these will help you to become more eco friendly and do your bit for the environment.
+Taking the time to search for and make use of these will help you to become more eco-friendly and do your bit for the environment.

 Image from pixshark.com